 The search was carried out the day after Manafort met with staff for the Senate Intelligence Committee on July 25.

-The search was conducted in the predawn hours and without advanced notice.
+The search was conducted without advanced notice.

 It’s unclear what the documents entail.